 The proliferation of induction cookers is constantly growing.
-Compared to traditional electrical stoves, quick reaction time and - depending on the source - high energy efficiency speak for them [1].
+Compared to traditional electrical stoves, quick reaction time and - depending on the source - high energy efficiency speak for them(1).
 In a typical induction cooker, a flat induction coil creates an alternating magnetic field.
-The field induces a current flow in the conducting pan on top of the coil [2].
+The field induces a current flow in the conducting pan on top of the coil(2).
 This leads to losses in the pan caused by its electrical resistance, heating up the pan and its contents.
 The currents in the two coupled coils (excitation coil and pan) also have a force effect.
 In this publication, we investigate if these forces can be used to levitate the pan.
 Further, we study design variants targeting stable levitation and concentration of the losses in the pan and keep them away from the excitation - or bearing - coil(s).
-A design variant is shown in Figure 1.
+A design variant is shown in Fig. 1.

-While newer developments [3] override this restriction, in conventional induction stoves the base of the pan must typically contain ferromagnetic material.
+While newer developments (3)(4) override this restriction, in conventional induction stoves the base of the pan must typically contain ferromagnetic material.
 Such materials conduct the magnetic field well and concentrate the magnetic flux.
 This primarily leads to a lower skin depth (higher resistance) as well as to a reduction of the flux path and consequently to an attracting force owing to the reduced reluctance.
 The current flow in the base of the pan is opposed to the one in the excitation coil, why a repulsive force is created (Lorentz force).
-The minimization of this force is often the goal of optimizations in applications like metal production [4].
+The minimization of this force is often the goal of optimizations in applications like metal production (5).
 In our investigation, we follow a completely different approach: that of maximizing Lorentz forces in order to allow the pan to levitate so that an observer may witness an air gap between the excitation/cooktop surface and the pan.

 Generally, high excitation currents lead to high repulsive forces.
-But there are limits on the excitation current because the removal of ohmic losses in the excitation coil becomes more and more challenging.
-Thus one criterion for optimization is to maximize the quotient of losses in the pan versus losses in the excitation coil.
+But there are limits on the excitation current because

+ETH Zürich, Power Electronic Systems Laboratory Physikstrasse 3, 8092 Zürich, Switzerland the removal of ohmic losses in the excitation coil becomes more and more challenging.
+Thus, one criterion for optimization is to maximize the quotient of the losses in the pan versus the losses in the excitation coil.
 A further criterion is the maximization of the bearing force at a certain loss level.